 Seriously, just gather random stuff you think your kids will be interested in and pair it with art supplies you already have.
-Then, as you are able, add more items from this list (or your own list) to their self-serve zone.
+I keep our supplies in a closet that they have easy access to for projects.

-2. Grab some air dry clay and get creative!
-You can make something useful like a beautiful diffuser necklace (either to wear or give as a gift), a butterfly, or a bowl.
+2. Air dry clay for making something useful like a beautiful diffuser necklace (either to wear or give as a gift), a butterfly, or a bowl.
 I love these stamped bowls.
 These heart bowls are cute, too, although I can’t find the original source where they were posted.
 However, they could easily be made using the technique described for the stamped bowls.

-4. It’s squishy yet crumbly.
-Little hands can mold with it or smash it to smithereens.
-What is it?
-MOON SAND!
+4. Moon sand – It’s squishy yet crumbly, and little hands can mold with it or smash it to smithereens.
 Kids can help make it, then play with it for hours.
 Only three ingredients are needed – arrowroot starch or cornstarch, oil, and natural food dye.
-Here’s the recipe.

 5. Terrarium – They can be made in under an hour, and they’re incredibly easy to care for.
 Ideas in the post for using them to learn about geology, botany, ecosystems, etc.

-6. No-sew t-shirt tote bag – This project may require supervision because real scissors are needed, but it’s a great opportunity to talk about recycling/upcycling.
+6. No-sew t-shirt tote bag – Younger kids will need supervision because real scissors are needed, but it’s a great opportunity to talk about recycling/upcycling.
 Plus, you end up with adorable farmers market-style tote bags!

-7. Salt-dough ornaments – My six year-old did this entire project by herself (except the baking), and my four year-old only needed help a few times.
-They make great keepsakes and gifts for the grandparents.
+7. Salt-dough ornaments – When my daughter was six she did this entire project by herself (except the baking), and her four-year-old brother only needed help a few times.
+They make great keepsakes and gifts for grandparents.

 9. Edible finger paint (Just two ingredients!) – Make handprints, drive monster trucks over the paper to create different patterns, or eat it.
 Whatever sounds good.

-10. Homemade maracas – Ours are going to be funny looking because we don’t have water bottles but we do have mustard bottles!
+10. Homemade maracas – Ours are funny looking because we didn’t have water bottles but we did have mustard bottles!
 We used masking tape instead of electrical tape.